 Chapter 1: Loosing an Eye

 "Inuyasha!
-If I don't find it," cried the miko from the future for what seemed like the hundreth time.
+If I don't find it," cried the priestess from the future for what seemed like the hundreth time.
 "Then I can't leave.
 It's like loosing an eye!"

-The kitsune cub had long since given up on understanding his adopted mother.
+The fox-kit had long since given up on understanding his adopted mother.
 He unconditionally loved her, quirks and all.
 But on the odd occasion when she degraded into strange fits like this, he often found himself far closer to Inuyasha that he wanted to be, both physically and emotionally.
-It was merely from a sense of solidarity between two youkai men, that was all.
-It wasn't as if he liked the hanyou or something.
+It was merely from a sense of solidarity between two men, that was all.
+It wasn't as if he liked the half-demon or something.
 Really!
-Inuyasha was still a jerk, but at least he was less … weird… than his adoptive mother could be at times.
-Times like these.
+Inuyasha was a jerk, but less weird than his adoptive mother could be at times like these.

-For a while, Sango had helped, but eventually even the taijiya had packed her things and shouldered the hiraikotsu, timidly suggesting to her bosom friend that perhaps the item was simply …lost.
-At this, Kagome had burst into hysterics.
-"It can't be gone," she had wailed, sounding much like Shippou when he was hit over the head by his irritable hanyou guardian.
+For a while, Sango had helped, but eventually the demon-slayer had packed her things, shouldered her weapon, and timidly suggested to her best friend that perhaps the item was simply … lost.
+At this, Kagome had become hysterical.
+"It can't be gone," she had wailed, sounding much like Shippo when he was hit over the head by his irritable half-demon guardian.
 "I can't see!"

 Miroku had politely concurred with the rest of the group.
 Wisely pointing out to Kagome that she had been able to see the day before, and the day before that, quite well, the monk had recommended they move onward.
 The sun was high in the sky, and it was high time they left the clearing.
-Finally, the reincarnated miko had explained.
-The 'contact' that she sought was neither that of a kindly monk's hand on her posterior, nor that of communicative interaction with a liaison.
+Finally, she had explained.
+The 'contact' that Kagome sought was neither that of a kindly monk's hand on her posterior, nor a communicative interaction with a liaison.
 Instead, the priestess was looking for a tiny shard of glass.